 This isn’t to say that the community issues and policy challenges that drive people to review water and wastewater rates are simple.
 Things like affordability, water conservation, equity and revenue sufficiency are tricky.
 They demand careful planning to make sure we get the balance of interests right, and that we communicate clearly to make sure residents and elected officials understand why changes are necessary.
 But the math is fundamentally quite simple.
 With the right tools, most municipal water and finance managers can easily do this work themselves.

 So why do people continue to use consultants, given the availability of online tools and services?
-Over the past few years, I’ve talked to hundreds of finance directors, directors of public works and administrators around North America.
-Through these discussions, I’ve identified six reasons we’re still hanging onto the old ways.
+Over the past few years, we’ve talked to hundreds of finance directors, directors of public works and administrators around North America.
+Through these discussions, we’ve identified six reasons agencies are still hanging onto the old ways.
 Have a look:

 1.“It will save time / be easier.”